stefanofa/awesome/TOPICS.md

 *   [refinedev/refine](https://github.com/refinedev/refine) - A React Framework for building  internal tools, admin panels, dashboards & B2B apps with unmatched flexibility.

+*   [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for single-page applications on top of REST/GraphQL APIs, using TypeScript, React and Material Design

+*   [redwoodjs/redwood](https://github.com/redwoodjs/redwood) - The App Framework for Startups

 ## headless

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building powerful applications.